San Francisco Wealth Management For Ultra-High Net Worth Investor

 Where do you want to be in 20 years?
 What do you want your money to accomplish?
 How much do you want to give away, spend, and pass on to heirs?
 Are you prepared for the unexpected, such as medical surprises or economically destructive world events?

 With a customized plan, you won’t look at the raw investment performance of a wealth manager’s other clients as a gauge for how well he or she has performed.
-Instead, you’ll look at the history of financial achievements.
+Instead, investment management services can help you to look at the history of financial achievements.
 If their clients will attest that this manager has helped them live a life of financial freedom and serenity, free from worry, liberated to live without having to spend time managing all their financial affairs, then you know that wealth manager is performing at a high level.

 Another good metric to evaluate a wealth manager: Retention rate.
 If they have numerous clients who have been with them for 10, 20, 30 years, that’s a strong indicator that this person gives superb service and achieves high performance.

 Larger firms are more likely to use a cookie-cutter approach, using the same models and basic plan structures for the majority of their clients.